 Habituation: Process by which repeated and harmless stimulation leads to less and less perception and reaction.
 Habituation is one of the primary elements in many tinnitus management regimens.

-Habituation-Based Therapy: Any number of therapies, like Tinnitus Retraining Therapy, directed at using habituation to minimize the troubling effects of tinnitus and/or hyperacusis.
+Habituation-Based Therapy: Any number of therapies, like Tinnitus Retraining Therapy, directed at using habituation to minimize the troubling effects of tinnitus.

 Hair Cells: Tiny sensory cells that convert sound vibrations into neural activity.
 These sensory hair cells are arranged in orderly rows inside the cochlea.
 Hair cells have hair-like stereocilia that stick out of the top, giving them their name.